 Tom Johnson, born in Colorado in 1939, received B.A. and M.Mus. degrees from Yale University, and studied composition privately with Morton Feldman.
 After 15 years in New York, he moved to Paris, where he has lived since 1983.
 He is considered a minimalist, since he works with simple forms, limited scales, and generally reduced materials, but he proceeds in a more logical way than most minimalists, often using formulas, permutations, and predictable sequences.

 Johnson is well known for his operas: The Four Note Opera (1972) continues to be presented in many countries.
 Riemannoper has been staged more than 20 times in German-speaking countries since its premier in Bremen in 1988.
-Often played non-operatic works include Bedtime Stories, Rational Melodies, Music and Questions, Counting Duets, Tango, Narayana’s Cows, and Failing: a very difficult piece for solo string bass.
+Often played non-operatic works include Bedtime Stories, Rational Melodies, Music and Questions, Counting Duets, Tango, Narayana’s Cows, and Failing, a virtuosic piece for solo string bass.